Breadcrumb

 Test Overview

-A human immunodeficiency virus (HIV) test detects HIV antibodies or antigens or the genetic material (DNA or RNA) of HIV in the blood or another type of sample.
-This determines whether an HIV infection is present (HIV-positive).
-HIV infects white blood cells called CD4+ cells, which are part of the body's immune system that help fight infections.
+A human immunodeficiency virus (HIV) test detects HIV antibodies or antigens, or the genetic material (DNA or RNA) of HIV in the blood or another type of sample.
+This can show if an HIV infection is present (HIV-positive).
+HIV infects white blood cells called CD4+ cells.
+They are part of the body's immune system that help fight infections.
 HIV can progress to acquired immunodeficiency syndrome (AIDS).

 After the original infection, it takes about 4 to 12 weeks for HIV antibodies or antigens to appear in the blood.
 The period between becoming infected with HIV and the point at which antibodies or antigens to HIV can be detected in the blood is called the seroconversion or "window" period.
 During this period, an HIV-infected person can still spread the disease, even though a test will not detect any antibodies or antigens in his or her blood.